-The fund financial statements provide information about the Board's funds, including its fiduciary funds.
-Separate statements for each fund category (governmental and fiduciary) are presented.
+The fund financial statements provide information about the Board's funds.
+Separate statements for each fund category are presented.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 All remaining governmental funds are aggregated and reported as other governmental funds.